Why Do Goldfish Come To The Top Of The Water? (Is It Normal?)

 These bubbles can compress their swim bladder and cause mobility issues.

-Later, the goldfish will release the bubble, and you will see it emanating from the mouth of the fish.
+Later, the goldfish will release the bubble, and you will see it coming out from the mouth of the fish.

 Never ignore it when a goldfish produces bubbles at the top of the water.